 Why constant learners thrive at Vistar Media

-Tucked away in the far corner of a hallway at 1420 Walnut, Vistar Media’s offices are quiet.
-The four-year-old adtech company is split between two floors, exclusively by engineers sporting Vistar Media branded hoodies.
-Vistar Media’s Platform and Business teams are located in New York or other satellite locations, leaving engineers to have the Philly office all to themselves.
+Tucked away in the far corner of a hallway at 1420 Walnut St., Vistar Media’s offices are quiet.
+The six-year-old adtech company is split between two floors, exclusively by engineers sporting Vistar Media branded hoodies.
+Vistar Media’s Product and Business teams are located in New York or other satellite locations, leaving engineers to have the Philly office all to themselves.

 It’s ironic that quiet ends up being a dominant adjective to describe Vistar Media’s culture considering the company is obsessed with languages.
 Languages cover the walls in framed lists of German phrases, on the bookshelves in books like Seven Languages in Seven Weeks and of course in the work, where engineers are “agnostic to tools,” using and learning any language necessary for the task at hand.